jennifer-magpantay/order-food-app/README.md

 ## Goals

-The main goals are practice concepts of state management, sharing data, context, dynamic display of UI based on states, reusability amoung components and functions.
+The main goals are practice concepts of state management, sharing data, context through useContext API from React, dynamic display of UI based on states, reusability amoung components and functions.

 ## Status